 Purpose:

-The Progress Monitoring Management Graph is developed in Microsoft Excel.
-Using this spreadsheet will allow you to record and monitor progress on your computer for each class in which you instruct the strategy and produce graphs to show student progress similar to the hard copy that you find in the back of your manual.
+The Progress Monitoring Graph is developed in Microsoft Excel as a tool for Learning Strategy implementers to monitor student progress toward mastery.
+(At this time, it will not be translated into Google Docs.)
+Using this spreadsheet will allow you to record and monitor progress on your computer for each class in which you instruct the strategy, You will be able to produce graphs to show individual student progress similar to the hard copy that you find in the back of your manual.
 Some practice with Excel will be useful.

 This management spreadsheet is not meant to replace the progress chart in the manual but can be used by the teacher and student to set goals and next steps with the strategy.

-This spreadsheet was created using Excel for Mac 2011 version of Excel.
+This spreadsheet was created using the Mac 2011 version of Excel.
 It is recommended that you have access to the 2011 version of Excel or a more recent version in order to benefit from all the bells and whistles.

 Directions: